openfga/openfga/docs/caching.md

 ### Enablement

-The different caches must explicitly enabled - see [OpenFGA Configuration Options](https://openfga.dev/docs/getting-started/setup-openfga/configuration) for more info.
+The different caches must be explicitly enabled - see [OpenFGA Configuration Options](https://openfga.dev/docs/getting-started/setup-openfga/configuration) for more info.

 ### Production Deployment